 Maybe you were lucky to land a good job in a solid company that knows how to take care of its employees.
-So you stayed with them for years.
+So, you stayed with them for years.
 But that doesn’t mean you didn’t grow in your field.

 5. Candidates that Rely on their Portfolio

-Marissa Klein, founder of Choice Personnel Inc staffing agency, describes why designers should use a functional resume and not over-rely on their portfolio alone:
+Marissa Klein, the founder of Choice Personnel Inc staffing agency, describes why designers should use a functional resume and not over-rely on their portfolio alone:

 If you’re sending a resume and portfolio straight to a hiring manager—not a recruiter who hires for multiple positions in different industries—there’s a huge possibility that hiring manager is experienced in hiring on the basis of a portfolio’s merit.
 But if you’re applying online, uploading onto a platform, or submitting to recruiters, you MUST have a functional resume in order to be seen and reviewed correctly